lewis-ferguson/Project/readme.md

 The project can be pulled from github and run using the terminal with ' npm run server:dev ', or it can be run using live server on visual studio code.
+If running the server on windows, you must use npm server:dev in the terminal within visual studio, as it does not seem to work on git for windows.

 -Include wireframes used and any personas used to help create yoyr website. -->